MSDN-WhiteKnight/HtmlDocumentFactory/README.md

     textBox1.Text = HtmlDocumentFactory.HtmlDocumentToString(htmldoc);

-Free unmanaged resource when you no longer need the document:
+Free unmanaged resources when you no longer need the document:

     HtmlDocumentFactory.ReleaseHtmlDocument(htmldoc);